Concerned about poverty and hunger on a global scale, but not sure how to make a difference at the local level?

 Join with educators, health workers, scientists, students, parents, lawyers, musicians, retirees, veterans, farmers, business owners and others who donate their time and considerable skills to building a lasting presence for Oxfam in their community.

 Be an Oxfam Action Corps organizer

 Oxfam America seeks qualified individuals for volunteer leadership positions in a grassroots advocacy and organizing project, the Oxfam Action Corps.
 The Oxfam Action Corps ia a nonpartisan volunteer initiative whose purpose is to inform, inspire, and mobilize public support for policies to end hunger, poverty, and social injustice in the US and globally.
 It is comprised of groups of dedicated volunteers based in 15 US cities who campaign with Oxfam, and build a constituency to defend the interests of the world's poorest and must vulnerable people.
 Oxfam Action Corps volunteers lead a charge to improve national legislation and business practices, and deepen community resources.
 We’re teaming up with Oxfam on the GROW campaign for food justice.

 Each city has two trained volunteer corps Lead Organizers who coordinate activities as well as recruit, welcome and orient volunteers throughout the year.
 From April 5-8 we will hold a leadership training for the people who will serve as that city's lead organizers for the coming year.
 Organizers receive continuing support from Oxfam, including campaign materials, strategy tips, and advice on community organizing.
-You can apply here before February 14 to be considered for the training.
 Trained organizers serve a one year term from April through the following March.
 They can extend for additional years as well.

 The responsibilities of a corps Lead Organizer: